jeffthomasiii/Just-a-Thought-Blog/_posts/2025-09-10-the-space-between.md

 Grace is the gift that says the space between is not wasted.
 It’s where God meets us, sustains us, and forms us.

 One day, the summit will come.
 The scaffolding will come down.
 The view will open wide.
-But until then, we keep walking—imperfect, but not abandoned.
-Pressing on, but carried by grace.
+But until then, we keep walking, imperfect, but not abandoned.
+Pressing on but carried by grace.

 The space between is not failure.
 It’s formation.
 And it’s where we learn to trust the One who already finished the climb for us.

 …just a thought.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MjUxMTUzODddfQ==
+eyJoaXN0b3J5IjpbMTg4NDI2MzQ3XX0=
 -->